-This plan is included as part of the PSAe, PRISM, and DTMS systems Security Assessment & Accreditation (SA&A) packages.
+PSA Enterprise Pretrial Real- Time Information System Manager and This plan is included as part of the PSAe, PRISM, and DTMS systems Security Assessment & Accreditation (SA&A) packages.
 It covers the functions, operations, and resources necessary to restore and resume PSA IT services as installed at 601 Indiana Avenue, N.W., Washington D.C, 20004 (the "primary" site).

-This plan would be activated when the primary site or the systems themselves are inaccessible and are therefore unable to perform processing.
+Drug Test Management System (continued) This plan would be activated when the primary site or the systems themselves are inaccessible and are therefore unable to perform processing.
 There is an alternate operating site and a contract with it that designates the disaster recovery location.

-- The alternate site building and IT resources it contains will be used to recover functionality during an emergency situation that prevents access to the primary site. - Computer systems and local networking infrastructure at the alternate site have been configured to begin processing information. - The alternate site will be used to continue recovery and processing throughout the period of disruption, until the return to normal operations. - ° The systems are inoperable at the primary site and cannot be recovered within at least 72 hours (and hardware and software at the original site are unavailable for and will not be available for the same minimum duration).
+The alternate site building and IT resources it contains will be used to recover functionality during an emergency situation that prevents access to the primary site.
+Computer systems and local networking infrastructure at the alternate site have been configured to begin processing information.
+The alternate site will be used to continue recovery and processing throughout the period of disruption, until the return to normal operations.
+The systems are inoperable at the primary site and cannot be recovered within at least 72 hours (and hardware and software at the original site are unavailable for and will not be available for the same minimum duration).